sujeetpandit1/ecommerce-backned/README.md

 ::API Endpoints
 The following API endpoints are available for interacting with the backend:

-Product:-
+/**  ---------  Product API's ---------- **/
+router.post('/createProduct', isAuthenticatedUser, authorizedRole("admin"), createProduct) : Add a new product
+router.get('/getProducts', getAllProduct) : Retrieve a list of all products router.get('/getProductById/:id', getProductById) : Retrieve a single product by id router.put('/updateProduct/:id', isAuthenticatedUser, authorizedRole("admin"), updateProduct) : Update an existing product router.delete('/deleteProduct/:id', isAuthenticatedUser, authorizedRole("admin"), deleteProduct) : Delete a produc

+/**  ---------  User API's ---------- **/
+router.post('/createUser', registerUser): Add a new user router.post('/loginUser', loginUser): Login user router.get('/logout', logOut) : Logout user

+/**  ---------  Order API's ---------- **/
+router.post('/newOrder', isAuthenticatedUser,newOrder): Place a new order
-GET /api/products: Retrieve a list of all products
+router.get('/myOrder', isAuthenticatedUser, myOrder): Retrieve a list of all orders for the current user router.put('/updateOrder', isAuthenticatedUser, updateOrder): Update an existing data

-GET /api/products/:id: Retrieve a single product by id POST /api/products: Add a new product
-PUT /api/products/:id: Update an existing product DELETE /api/products/:id: Delete a product
+Built With
+Express - The web framework used
+MongoDB - The database used